About The Archives

 The Archives & Special Collections collects, preserves, and makes available primary and secondary materials that document the history of the campus since 1973 when NYU moved back to Greenwich Village and the campus officially became Bronx Community College (BCC).
 Through its collections, the Archives will not only chronicle the history and academic achievements of the campus, but it will also promote awareness of the diverse ethnic and cultural history of its student body and the local Bronx community that it serves.
 Our mission to acquire and preserve materials is coupled with a commitment to outreach and access.

-The Archives’ focus is the history of the College and records the activities of the administration, academic departments, faculty, staff, students, and related organizations of the Bronx Community College and its predecessor institutions.
+The Archives’ focus is the history of the College.
+This includes the records and activities of BCC’s administration, academic departments, faculty, staff, students, and related organizations, as well as of its predecessor institutions.
 The Special Collections concentrates on the history of Bronx political culture and public policy discourse.

 Pending the development of a comprehensive Records Retention Schedule, the following types of materials should be regularly deposited in the Archives: